spiral/docs/component/data-grid.md

     new AscSorter('first_name'),
     new DescSorter( 'last_name'),
     new Sorter('email', 'username')
-    //...
+    // ...
 );

-//will sort by first_name, email and username asc, also last_name desc
+// will sort by first_name, email and username asc, also last_name desc
 $ascSorter = $sorter->withDirection('asc');

-//will sort by last_name, email and username desc, also first_name asc
+// will sort by last_name, email and username desc, also first_name asc
 $descSorter = $sorter->withDirection('desc');
 ```